libdebug/libdebug/docs/basics/memory_access.md

     value_address = d.memory.find(0x1234, file="stack", start=d.regs.rsp)
     ```

-### :fontawesome-solid-droplet: Leaker API
+### :material-laser-pointer: Searching Pointers
-The `memory` attribute of the [Debugger](../../from_pydoc/generated/debugger/debugger/) object also allows you to search for pointers between two memory maps.
-This is useful for finding leaks of memory addresses when **libdebug** is used for exploitation tasks.
+The `memory` attribute of the [Debugger](../../from_pydoc/generated/debugger/debugger/) object also allows you to search for values in a source memory map that are pointers to another memory map.
+One use case for this would be identifying potential leaks of memory addresses when **libdebug** is used for exploitation tasks.

 !!!
 ABSTRACT "Function Signature"
     ```py